yukulehe/gazpar2mqtt/README.md

 ## Parameters

-Currently, parameters can be provided by filling the OS's environment variables.
-I'm working on it to provide alternatives...
+Currently, parameters can be provided by command's arguments or by the OS's environment variables.

 Mandatory :